A&B Cymru Awards 2019

-The Arts & Business (A&B) Cymru Awards 2019 will take place on stage at Wales Millennium Centre on Thursday 11 July in front of over 400 guests.
+The Arts & Business (A&B) Cymru Awards 2019 took place on stage at Wales Millennium Centre on Thursday 11 July in front of over 400 guests.
 For over a quarter of a century, they have encouraged, acknowledged and celebrated exemplary and innovative partnerships between the private sector and the arts that benefit communities across the country.

 Global Energy Company Valero has been the principal sponsor of this flagship ceremony for a decade and marked the milestone by sponsoring a one-off prize.
 The Valero 10 Award recognised the arts organisation judged to have had the most impact in transforming the landscape of partnership working in Wales during the past ten years and was won by The Aloud Charity for its outstanding work.
 The charity has sustained its activity across Wales through a wide range of partnerships with the private sector, transforming young lives through singing.

 Stephen Thornton, Valero’s Public Affairs Manager said: “It is a great pleasure for Valero to sponsor these Awards.
 The Pembroke Refinery has been proud to work with A&B Cymru for the past decade and it’s fitting that we mark this with a special award which both celebrates collaboration between two sectors and recognises the astonishing contribution that A&B Cymru makes to the cultural health of Wales.”

 Full details of all sponsors, winners and finalists can be found along the left-hand side of the page.